 How it Works

 Adrafinil acts on the adrenergic system, the part of the nervous system that releases adrenaline.
-Typically thought of in terms of the “fight or flight” response, a rapid release of adrenaline boosts energy and increases alertness.
-While not all of adrafinil’s actions are completely understood, it is believed to replicate the positive effect of an adrenaline release by boosting adrenergic neurotransmitters.
+Typically associated with the “fight or flight” response, a rapid release of adrenaline boosts energy and increases alertness.
+While not all of adrafinil’s actions are entirely understood, it is believed to replicate the positive effect of an adrenaline release by boosting adrenergic neurotransmitters.

-Technically, adrafinil is a synthetic prodrug or precursor, which means that is initially pharmacologically inactive but is converted to an active form inside the body, through a normal metabolic process.
+Technically, adrafinil is a synthetic prodrug or precursor, which means that is initially pharmacologically inactive but is converted to an active form inside the body.
 Adrafinil is metabolized in the liver, where it is converted to Modafinil, a USFDA-approved treatment for wakefulness disorders sold under the brand names Alertec, Modavigil, and Provigil.
 The pharmacological effects of adrafinil are virtually identical to those of Modafinil.

 Though the exact chemical mechanisms of adrafinil are not entirely clear, researchers hypothesize that in its metabolized form it acts as an adrenergic receptor agonist.
 One of its primary actions is thought to be the increased production and release of the neurotransmitter hypocretin, which in turn can trigger the increased production of dopamine, histamine, and norepinephrine.
 All of these neurotransmitters and hormones are directly related to wakefulness and energy levels, which largely explains adrafinil’s stimulant properties.